gagan-gv/dot-conf/documents/LLD.md

    }
    ```

-3. Service
+3. App
     - Add
     ```go
     add(ServiceDetails) {
-     Check if service exists with the same name for the company Add service
+     Check if app exists with the same name for the company Add service
     }
     ```
     - Delete
     ```go
     delete() {
-     Check if service exists with the service id Delete only if the user is one of the owners Delete all configs
+     Check if service exists with the appKey
+     Delete only if the user is one of the owners Delete all configs
      Mail all owners